 Here’s a video of Milana trick or treating.
 And one of the Halloween Parade, that is only during the party.
 Keep in mind, that most people come to this to trick or treat, so the lines for rides are very short.
 It might be a good time to come (at a discounted rate) and ride all the rides without waiting for hours!

 And of course, what’s a holiday at Disneyland without merchandise?
 There is lots of Halloween stuff to choose from.
 Lots of the same items from last year, and some new.

-As I mentioned at the beginning of the post, California Adventure is taking part in the festivities this year.
+As I mentioned at the beginning of the post, California Adventure is taking part in the festivities now as well.
 In Hollywood Land, Schmoozies has a mummy macaron ice cream sandwich.
 This was one of our favorite treats this year!
 It’s filled with rainbow sherbet, which is perfect for hot days.
 They also sold monstermallow donuts here that looked like Mike from Monsters Inc. but we didn’t try it.

 On Buena Vista street is Clarabelle’s ice cream shop and that’s where you can get the bat wing sundae.
 This was also really good!